Decentralised and Mutual Recognition Procedures

 d.
 The product information specifically the SmPC, package leaflet and labelling will be accepted as authorised in the RMS

 e.
-No additional renewal is required
+No additional renewal is required.

 An application form and dossier are submitted to MT as CMS.
 This submission should include: